 Spend less than last year.
 Plan to spend 80% of what you spent last year.
 If you don’t know what you spent last year, take your best guess, and keep track this year so you will know.
 To help you stay on track, download free Microsoft Office templates.
 You’ll find plenty of ways to organize and track everything from personal expenses to your Christmas gift list and monthly budget planning.

 Plan ahead to save money on holiday meals.
 Prepare the turkey dinner from scratch or make it a potluck.
 Assign a different scratch-made dish to each family member.
 Even children and teens can learn tasks such as how to assemble green bean casserole or peel potatoes.
-Scratch cooking really saves money, so enlist all the help you need.
+Cooking this way really saves money, so enlist all the help you need.
 If you have friends and family attending, make it a potluck and ask them to bring a dish.
-People like to participate; find out if they have a specialty they want to bring and cross it off your “to do” list.
+People like to participate; find out if they have a specialty they want to bring and cross it off your to-do list.

 Draws names and buy only one gift.
 Put all family and extended family names in a hat and let everyone pick one name.
 This way, you only have to buy one Christmas gift.
 Another option is to buy one big family gift, such as a television, board games for family game night throughout the year or a family computer.